yifeng2019uwb/cloud-native-order-processor/services/order_service/PLANNING.md

    - Combined into `services/common/src/dao/asset/` folder
    - Used upsert pattern for efficient balance updates
    - Proper exception handling with defined exceptions
+3. ✅ **COMPREHENSIVE UNIT TESTS** - **COMPLETED**
+   - ✅ Asset entity tests: 45 tests covering all models and edge cases
+   - ✅ Asset DAO tests: 33 tests covering all CRUD operations and error handling
+   - ✅ 100% test coverage for asset entities and DAOs
+   - ✅ All 75 tests passing successfully
-3. Update Order entity and DAO with GSI support
+4. Update Order entity and DAO with GSI support
    - Change SK from `created_at` to `ORDER`
    - Update GSI to `UserOrdersIndex (PK: username, SK: ASSET_ID)`
    - Change `user_id` to `username` for consistency
-4. Enhance TransactionManager with multi-asset support
+5. Enhance TransactionManager with multi-asset support
-5. Update unit tests
+6. Update unit tests

 ### **Phase 2: Order Service Updates**
 1. Update order controllers to use new transaction flow